 Medical alert systems are widely used devices that can contact medical personnel in the event of an emergency.
 Although mainly designed for elderly people, they can be used by anyone with a medical condition that could require emergency care.

 Medical alert systems are an affordable alternative to traditional in-home care.
-However, they have limitations.
-They cannot provide immediate care, so they should not replace a nurse for those who need immediate emergency care.
+However, they cannot provide immediate care, so they should not replace a nurse for those who need immediate emergency care.

 Best Medical Alert Systems